Comfortable breastfeeding – Transcript

 So we’re going to replicate that with any other position that you try, and that is, bringing your baby to the point where naturally your breast is going to sit at its natural level – you’re not going to raise your breast necessarily, bring your baby to the point where your nipple can sit in that little groove under your baby’s nose, and all you do then is waiting for a big wide mouth, and we’re looking for a mouth that’s as wide as a yawn.

-The key thing there is to wait for that wide mouth.
+And the key thing there is to wait for that wide mouth.
 At that point of the wide mouth, very swiftly bring your baby close, recline back if you can to aid that stability.
 Naturally your nipple will have headed for the roof at the back of your baby’s mouth where there is loads of space.

 Even if you have to bring your baby back there a dozen times before latch, then it’s better that way to get that really good wide mouth and a comfortable latch.